elliott-diy/DontTrustTitles/README.md

 Quick POC after seeing a post about games detecting Discord group chat names.

+This isn’t anything new, just something I spun up for my own testing and figured I’d share.

 I wanted to see if they also check browser tab titles.
 Turns out they do!